petuum/composing_information_system/training.md

 * Below shows the steps to train a general NER model.
 You can modify config direcotry to train others.

-* Create a conda virtual environment and git clone this repo, then in command line:
+* Create a conda virtual environment and git clone this repo and go into the repo, then in command line:

     `cd composing_information_system/`